Krabi province: Population and culture

 Krabi Province is home to a diverse population comprising Buddhists, Thai-Chinese, Moken (commonly referred to as sea gypsies), and Muslims.
+The largest of the sea-people groups on this coast is the Urak Lawoi', settled on Ko Lanta about 80 km from Krabi town.
+Field reports of 2016 give between two and seven thousand people across Phuket, Phi Phi, Lanta, Bulon, Lipe and Adang.
+Their Ari Pajak ceremony sets adrift a boat about three metres long, in three compartments, carrying ancestral spirits towards Gunung Jerai in Kedah.
+Sorathach Rotchanarat, who reports both, states that about a thousand years of evidence are missing between the last makers of the rock art and the recorded ritual.
+He adds that no DNA comparison has been made between prehistoric skeletons from the area and the sea people, so the proposed relationship is not established.
 The population density varies significantly across the region.
 The coastal areas, particularly in Nuea Khlong District and Krabi City Districts, are the most densely populated, with densities exceeding 150 people per square kilometer.
 In contrast, the least densely populated area is the inland mountainous region of Khao Phanom District, where the density is approximately 61 persons per square kilometer.

 In terms of religious practices, Buddhism is the predominant faith, observed by around 65 percent of the population.
 Islam follows closely, with approximately 34 percent adherence among residents.
 Historically, the inhabitants of Krabi have been engaged in agriculture, leveraging the province's richness in natural resources such as rubber, palm oil, and oranges.
 In recent years, however, tourism has emerged as a significant source of income for the region.